 • Spermatocele: This again is a kind of cyst but is filled with sperm.

-• Hydrocele: This is due to collection of fluid in the scrotum.
+• Hydrocele: This is due to the collection of fluid in the scrotum.

 • Varicocele: This is similar to the varicose veins of the small veins next to one or both the testicles.

-• Lipoma: This is a fatty lump which can be felt separate from the testicle, and hence can cause difficulty.
+• Lipoma: This is a fatty lump that can be felt separate from the testicle, and hence can cause difficulty.

-• Inflammation: Some sickness can cause thickening of the epididymis and hence can be confused with a cyst.
+• Inflammation: Some sicknesses can cause thickening of the epididymis and hence can be confused with a cyst.

 Usually, epididymal cysts are typical and as stated earlier a doctor can clearly tell if you have one.
 Confirmation of the cyst can also be obtained through an ultrasound